sprejjs/CarND-Behavioral-Cloning-P3/README.md

 ###1.
 An appropriate model architecture has been emplyed.

+As you will see in my `model.py` file, I have developed two neural networks, a three dimensional one which accepts colored images and a two dimensional network which accepts a single color images.

+I have very big hopes for my two dimensional network, but unfortunately it didn't work out to be successful, so at the end I have used the three dimensional network, so I will be describing it in more details.

-My model consist of a convolution neural network with 3x3 and 5x5 filter sizes (`model.py` lines 20-25 and 35-41)
+My model consist of a convolution neural network with 3x3 and 5x5 filter sizes (`model.py` lines 28-32)

-The model is also usen a `Flatter` layer after the convolutional layers (line 35), dropout to avoid overfitting (line 36) and multiple dense layers (lines 37 - 41).
+The model is also usen a `Flatten` layer after the convolutional layers (line 34), dropout to avoid overfitting (line 35) and multiple dense layers (lines 36 - 39).

 All of the data is normalized prior to training, so I don't have any normalization layers.

 ###2.
 Attempts to reduce overfitting in the model.

-I've used the dropout layer on line 36, I drop 25% of the data during the dropout.
+I've used the dropout layer on line 35, I drop 25% of the data during the dropout.

 ###3.
 Model parameter turning.